 Why play quiz bowl?

 Go beyond the high school curriculum.
 Quizbowl is a unique extracurricular in that it covers the entirety of the high school curriculum and beyond.
-From American Literature to Physics to Greek Myth to Current Events, quizbowl covers a wide variety of topics from most school curricula but also goes beyond to encourage students to learn outside the classroom.
+From American Literature to Physics to Mythology to Current Events, quizbowl covers a wide variety of topics from most school curricula.
+But it also goes beyond what’s taught in school to encourage students to learn outside the classroom.
 In the process of preparing for and playing quiz bowl, students will learn about many culturally, historically, and scientifically important concepts, works, and individuals that they had likely never previously encountered.

 Quizbowl is also a great way for students to apply what they learn in school to friendly competition with other students.
 The camaraderie at quizbowl tournaments in the shared pursuit of knowledge is always great to see.
+It’s also an excellent way to build up other leadership skills, as GPQB member Jackie eloquently describes in a post here.
 If you’re intellectually curious and enjoy learning, quizbowl is the competition for you.

 Local tournaments cost anywhere from $30 to $80 per team and often offer discounts for bringing a buzzer system, volunteering staffers, traveling a large distance, or being a new team.
 A buzzer system only costs about $250 for 8-10 players and isn’t necessary to begin a team (many teams start out playing “slapbowl” or shouting “buzz”).
 Furthermore, quiz bowl teams are encouraged to host tournaments, which can be a relatively lucrative source of fundraising and fully fund a team for the year without the school providing anything other than rooms for the tournament.